mbeaudru/modern-js-cheatsheet/readme.md

 What's happening here?
 We are using .map on the *numbers* array, the map is iterating on each element of the array and passes it to our function.
 The goal of the function is to produce and return a new value from the one passed so that map can replace it.

-Lets extract this function to make it more clear, just for this once:
+Let's extract this function to make it more clear, just for this once:

 ```js
 const doubleN = function(n) { return n * 2; };